 5. It Eliminates Odours

-If your carpet has an odor, whether it’s from pets, cooking, smoking, or just regular use, steam cleaning eliminates those odors completely instead of just covering them up with a scent.
+If your carpet has an odour, whether it is from pets, cooking, smoking, or just regular use, steam cleaning eliminates those odours instead of just covering them up with a scent.

-The steam loosens the odor-causing molecules in the carpet fibers, and then the extraction process removes them completely.
+The steam loosens the odour-causing molecules in the carpet fibres, and then the extraction process removes them completely.
 This leaves you with a carpet that smells clean, not just sprayed with a scent.

 6. It Leaves No Chemical Residue